 - State-level efforts to develop guidance on sea level rise in Shoreline Master Program planning

 - Local and cross-jurisdictional opportunities, challenges, and needs related to addressing sea level rise in shoreline planning

-Shoreline planners and staff involved in updating Shoreline Master Programs are strongly encouraged to attend.
-The event is open to staff from federal, state, and local agencies; sovereign tribal nations; non-governmental organizations; academia; and the private sector.
+The event was open to staff from federal, state, and local agencies; sovereign tribal nations; non-governmental organizations; academia; and the private sector.

-Speakers include Crystal Raymond and Harriet Morgan from the University of Washington Climate Impacts Group, Bobbak Talebi and Sara Brostrom from the Washington State Department of Ecology, and Jim Simmonds from King County.
-The agenda will be made available closer to the event.
+Speakers included Crystal Raymond and Harriet Morgan from the University of Washington Climate Impacts Group, Bobbak Talebi and Sara Brostrom from the Washington State Department of Ecology, and Jim Simmonds from King County.

 This event was co-hosted by the Shoreline & Coastal Planners Group and the Washington State Department of Ecology.